alisterscott/playwright-test-ts-demo/README.md

 # Playwright Test Demo using TypeScript

-A demo project that demonstrates how to use Playwright Test Runner using TypeScript
+A demo project that demonstrates how to use Playwright Test Runner using TypeScript, and runs these on Github Actions.

+The target webapp is hosted at [juicedpixels.com/app](https://juicedpixels.com/app)

 ## Prerequisites